 Bruxism is considered a sleep disorder and sometimes causes problems with getting restful sleep.
 Other sleep disorders such as snoring or sleep apnea can influence whether a person grinds their teeth while they sleep, and the combination of multiple disorders can certainly impact a lack of quality sleep.

-What Causes People to Grind Their Teeth at Night?
+What Causes Teeth Grinding at Night?

 Stress and Anxiety